My Top 13 Lacrosse Goalie Pet Peeves

 Losing stinks and its my final pet peeve.

-Every lacrosse goalie has those certain things that get under their skin.
+I love lacrosse and love being a lacrosse goalie.
+But every lacrosse goalie has those certain things that get under their skin.

 I am no exception and above you’ll find my top 13 pet peeves at playing goalie in the sport of lacrosse.